sachit27/greenR/README.md

 ## Introduction

 greenR is an open-source R package designed to tackle the challenging task of quantifying urban greenness.
-Leveraging crowd-sourced data from OpenStreetMap, greenR provides a new and scalable method to assign green indices to individual street segments.
+Leveraging crowd-sourced data from OpenStreetMap (OSM), greenR provides a new and scalable method to assign green indices to individual street segments.
 The greenR package offers a comprehensive solution by facilitating green index quantification, analysis, and visualization.

 Accompanied by a Shiny app, greenR can empower researchers, planners, policy-makers, and citizens to study urban greenness patterns across cities.